Fire Prevention Office

 925-258-4525 Ext.
 533

-Kathy Leonard, Fire Prevention
+Kathy Leonard, Fire Marshal

 The Fire Prevention Division includes the Fire Marshal, a part time Emergency Preparedness Coordinator, plus six part time Fire District Aides that support the exterior hazard control, vegetation management, Firewise, and the hydrant maintenance and testing programs.